grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Well fucking of course this boat can do it!"

+### Getting the boats and the devices into position

 Hemi put up a finger of his hand that carried a clipboard as his other hand lifted headset for the sonar off the roughly-welded steel peg that held them next to the sonar unit.
 He put them on and listened closely as he slowly spun the sonar in an arc across the bow of the _Gnat_.
 He slowed when the microphones were pointed a little off the starboard side, and then stopped.

 "Sylvia is on the move."
 Hemi said quietly.